KieranCG/Milestone2CardPairs/README.md

 ### Getting Started

-Navigate to the website using your preferred browser with this [link](https://kierancg.github.io/Milestone2CardPairs/).
+Navigate to the website using your preferred browser by clicking on this [link](https://kierancg.github.io/Milestone2CardPairs/).

 ### How to Play